-Act 10 of 2021 amends the Tax Reform Code of 1971, in personal income tax, providing for COVID-19 emergency finance and tax provision; and in corporate net income tax, further providing for reports and payment of tax and for extension of time to file returns.
-The legislation makes three important changes: 1).
-Changes the corporate tax due date to the 15th day of the month following the federal tax due date.
-2).
-Addresses the inconsistency with this year’s local tax filing due date.
-3).
-Makes a permanent change so that the local tax due date moves automatically when the feds and state move their due dates.
+Act 10 of 2021 amends the Tax Reform Code of 1971, in personal income tax, providing for COVID-19 emergency finance and tax provision; and in corporate net income tax, providing for reports and payment of tax and for extension of time to file returns.
+The legislation makes three important changes: 1) Changes the corporate tax due date to the 15th day of the month following the federal tax due date.
+2) Addresses the inconsistency with this year’s local tax filing due date.
+3) Makes a permanent change so that the local tax due date updates automatically when the feds and state move their due dates.
 Signed into law on April 22, 2021.

 Act 1 of 2021 amends the Fiscal Code, in emergency COVID-19 response, establishing a recovery program, for emergency education relief, repealing provisions, establishing a grant program, for fund transfers and making appropriations.
 Includes a provision exempting income received from the federal Paycheck Protection Program from taxation under the state's Personal Income Tax.
 Signed into law on Feb.
 5, 2021.